Reasons for the failure of British Caledonian: Load factor discrepancies

+Revenue and yield differences

 Similarly, a scheduled service at Gatwick generates a 20% lower revenue and results in a 15% lower yield than a comparable service at Heathrow.
 Heathrow's and Gatwick's respective geographic location as well as the number of people living within each airport's catchment area accounts for this difference in load factors, revenues and yields.

+Catchment area analysis

-The former has a bigger catchment area than the latter because more people live north of the Thames than south of it.
+Heathrow Airport has a bigger catchment area than Gatwick Airport because more people live north of the Thames than south of it.
 Heathrow's catchment area includes about three-quarters of London's population and roughly two-thirds of the population in Southeast England.
 London is where most of the demand for air travel in the South East originates.
 In addition, for most Londoners, Gatwick was a far less accessible airport than Heathrow in the days prior to the M25, as a result of its greater distance from most parts of London.
 In those days it took almost two hours to drive there from central London despite the low level of vehicular traffic.
 The only advantage Gatwick enjoyed over Heathrow in terms of ease and speed of access was its direct rail link to London Victoria.

+Significance for premium travel market

 The size of an airport's catchment area and its accessibility are of particular significance for the premium travel market.
 Back then, Heathrow's relative ease of access meant that it could attract a far greater number of travellers who were living or working in London than Gatwick.
 Moreover, Heathrow's larger catchment area meant that it was able to offer more frequent flights to a greater number of destinations with more conveniently timed connections.
 This, in turn, helped attract a greater number of business travellers who were the airlines' most profitable customers.
 It also meant that there were at least four to five business travellers in Heathrow's catchment area for every business traveller in Gatwick's catchment area.